 Eucalyptus oil can not only silence a cough, it can also help you get the mucus out of your chest.
 Eucalyptus trees are tall, evergreen trees that grow up to 50 feet in height and are sometimes called Gum Trees.

-Inhaling vapor made with the essential oil can loosen mucus so that when you do cough, it's expelled.
+Inhaling vapour made with essential oil can loosen mucus so that when you cough, it's expelled.
 Using a rub containing eucalyptus oil will produce the same effect.